TITLE 5 POST-SECONDARY EDUCATION

 (a) maintains a minimum of a 2.5 cumulative GPA; a student has the right to request use of the student’s cumulative GPA earned at all New Mexico institutions; and

-(b) maintains full time enrollment as provided in Subsection E of 184.108.40.206 NMAC; when a qualified student transfers after completion of the first semester from a two year institution to a four year institution for enrollment during the second or subsequent semester, a student will have met eligibility requirements, but said student must enroll in 15 credit hours upon transfer to maintain eligibility;
+(b) maintains full time enrollment as provided in Subsection G of 126.96.36.199 NMAC; when a qualified student transfers after completion of the first semester from a two year institution to a four year institution for enrollment during the second or subsequent program semester, a student will have met eligibility requirements, but said student must enroll in 15 credit hours upon transfer to maintain eligibility;

 (i) receipt of a transfer transcript for sufficient documentation for eligibility;